-A common evergreen shrub, Kinnikinnik often forms mats on dry slopes, forest clearings, and other exposed sites.
+A common evergreen shrub, kinnikinnick often forms mats on dry slopes, forest clearings, and other exposed sites.
 Leaves are leathery and oval-shaped, alternating along tough reddish stems.
 Drooping, urn-shaped pink flowers give way to bright red berries.
-Kinnikinnik is also known as Common Bearberry.
+Kinnikinnick is also known as common bearberry.

-Also known as "Bronze Bells", this plant is marked by bell-shaped brown-purple flowers.
-Flowering stem is 6-16 in (15-40 cm) tall, with two or three grass-like basal leaves.
+Also known as "bronze bells", this plant is marked by bell-shaped brown-purple flowers.
+Flowering stem is 6-16 inches (15-40 cm) tall, with two or three grass-like basal leaves.
 Common in moist forests.